The use of cost data explained

 To maximize the revenue of each euro spent on a project, a dependable method for forecasting costs is needed.
 Cost data helps you estimate the costs of resources such as personnel, supplies and equipment associated with implementing a project, product, service, or other activity.

 Conducting cost analyses can greatly increase understanding of the factors that affect resource use, including staffing patterns, geography, design parameters, and procurement.
 This information helps managers consider different ways of construction and production in order to reduce costs, increase revenues, or both.
-Conducting a cost and revenue analysis is particularly useful to organisations that are trying to meet major management challenges, such as expanding existing services, integrating new services, or working toward financial sustainability.
+Conducting a cost and revenue analysis is particularly useful to organizations that are trying to meet major management challenges, such as expanding existing services, integrating new services, or working toward financial sustainability.

-A market analysis will help managers explore how changes in the level of supply and demand could increase costs, and how devaluation of the national currency could affect costs as well.
+A market analysis will help managers explore how changes in the level of supply and demand could increase costs, and how the devaluation of the national currency could affect costs as well.
 They could also examine the impact of changing their fee levels to look at how different fees could affect the demand for and cost of their products and to determine the point at which their fees will allow them to recover their costs, either with or without government subsidy.

 With the availability of structured cost data, the estimator can develop new methods to quickly determine project cost in early conceptual phases and help managers explore “what if” scenarios.
-Finally, when construction or fabrication is under way, scope changes and project performance can be forecasted and controlled effectively on a detailed level.
+Finally, when construction or fabrication is underway, scope changes and project performance can be forecasted and controlled effectively on a detailed level.

 How to use cost data?